Frequently Asked Questions

 Can veterans attend your program on the GI Bill?

 Yes.
 However, we recommend that you first talk with your VA contact.
-This applies only to our five-month career training program; the individual workshops offered by the Workbench do not qualify for VA funds because they do not represent a continuous course of study that earns a certificate.
-The GI Bill does cover our CAD and Sketchup courses if you are also taking the career training program.
+This applies only to our 8-week career training program; the individual workshops offered by the Workbench do not qualify for VA funds because they do not represent a continuous course of study that earns a certificate.

 What types of students are you looking for?